Zettlr/zettlr-docs/docs/en/getting-started/setup.md

 * Processor: 1GHz Dual-Core Intel 64-bit or better (32-bit is not supported)
     * On Linux, an equivalent ARM 64-bit processor is supported
     * On macOS, Apple Silicon (M1, M2, etc.) is supported
+    * Windows on ARM (e.g., "Copilot+" branded machines) is **not** supported
 * RAM: 1 GB
 * Disk Space: At least 500 MB free disk space

 ::: note
-Please note that the supported operating system versions may change at any time.
+The supported operating system versions may change at any time.
 The most recent list of supported platforms can be found [here](https://www.electronjs.org/docs/latest/development/build-instructions-gn#platform-prerequisites).
+Zettlr supports all operating systems that its underlying framework, Electron, supports.
 :::

-## Installing Zettlr

 ::: warning Disclaimer
 The Zettlr team compiles and distributes the app directly for: